What is Diffraction? What is the Difference between diffraction and interference?

-In the year 1660 Italian scientist Francesco Maria Grimaldi observed diffraction pattern.
-In the classical physics, the diffraction phenomenon is described as the apparent bending of waves around small obstacles and the spreading out of waves past small openings.
-Similarly the diffraction phenomenon is described as the interference of waves according to the Huygens–Fresnel principle.
-Diffraction effect depends upon the size of obstacle.
-These characteristic behaviors are exhibited when a wave encounters an obstacle or a slit that is comparable in size to its wavelength.
-Light waves are very small in wavelength, i.e. from 4 x 10-7 m to 7 x 10-7 m.
-If the size of opening or obstacle is near to this limit, only then we can observe the phenomenon of diffraction.
+In the year 1660 Italian scientist Francesco Maria Grimaldi observed a diffraction patterns.
+In classical physics, the diffraction phenomenon is described as the apparent bending of waves around slight obstacles and the spreading out of waves past small openings.
+Similarly, the diffraction phenomenon is described as the interference of waves according to the Huygens–Fresnel principle.
+The diffraction effect depends upon the size of the obstacle.
+It exhibits these characteristic behaviors when a wave encounters an obstacle or a slit that is comparable in size to its wavelength.
+Light waves are tiny in wavelength, i.e. from 4 X 10-7 m to 7 x 10-7 m.
+If the size of the opening or obstacle is near to this limit, only then we can observe the phenomenon of diffraction.
 So the diffraction occurs with all waves, including sound waves, water waves, and electromagnetic waves such as visible light, X-rays and radio waves.

 Difference between diffraction and interference

 - Diffraction occurs when a wave meets an obstacle or a slit, whereas Interference is the phenomenon where waves meet each other and form constructive and destructive interference.